CSC207-UofT/course-project-not-a-team/WrittenDocument/Phase2/DesignDocumentPhase2.md

     Saifei Liao, github name: SophieLiao0109: My major work in phase 2 is to remove the presenters and make our project structure to be consistent with the MVVM architecuture.
 I think the most significant pull request is pull request #140, I delete the presenters and move them into a new class called Message.

+    Xuhui Chen, github name: ShangDanLuXian: The first thing I did in phase 2 is to make landManager manage all lands - in our previous stage, one landManager will only manage one land so we need many instances of landManagers.
+And therefore each of our three land system is responsible for all of the lands.
+This change will significantly reduce the number of requests sent to our database, and it will be easier for us to implement the auto-harvest feature.
+I also contributed to the front end, I made the customized dialog that will should when the player clicked a commodity in the store.
+I also add buttons to our new features(harvest all and sell all).
+The most significant two pull requests I thought I made are #26 and #51, these two request together structured our database implementation.

 Relevent pull request link: